wetliu/energy_ood/README.md

 # Energy-based Out-of-distribution Detection (Energy OOD)

-This repository is the official implementation of [Energy-based Out-of-distribution Detection](https://arxiv.org/abs/2010.03759) by W. Liu, X. Wang, J. Owens, Y. Li.
+This repository is the official implementation of [Energy-based Out-of-distribution Detection](https://arxiv.org/abs/2010.03759) by Weitang Liu, Xiaoyun Wang, John Owens and Yixuan Li.
 This method is an effective and easy OOD detector with and without fine-tuning.
 Our code is modified from [Outlier-Exposure](https://github.com/hendrycks/outlier-exposure).

 ![image](https://github.com/wetliu/energy_ood/blob/master/demo_figs/energy-ood.png)